kuzzleio/sdk-java/kuzzle-sdk-java/doc/3/core-classes/kuzzle/connect/index.md

 ## Exceptions

-Throw an `Exception` when an error occur during the connection.
+Throws an `Exception` when an error occurs during the connection.

 ## Usage